 You may also pay your Real Estate Taxes at the Portage County Treasurer's Office

-Our office has recently been made a way of an assistance program that may be of interest to you.
+Our office has recently been made aware of an assistance program that may be of interest to you.
 The Foundation for Rural Housing, through the State of Wisconsin, is offering funds for several different financial situations, including delinquent taxes.
 The website

 answers questions and has a form that you will need to fill out.
 If you have any questions regarding eligibility or other matters, please call the State office at (608) 238-3448. www.wisconsinruralhousing.org